ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ```

 1. SimpleType:
-    From the data source perspective, a field of `SimpleType` contains only one value. i.e., Each field of `SimpleType` maps to a field of data.
+    From the data source perspective, a field of `SimpleType` contains only one value. i.e., Each `SimpleType` field maps to a field of data.
-    > *Note*: This does not support union type of `SimpleType`. i.e., `int|string` is not supported.
+    > *Note*: This does not support the union type of `SimpleType`. i.e., `int|string` is not supported.

 2. EntityType:
     An entity can contain fields of SimpleType, EntityType, or EntityType[].
 This design use fields of type EntityType or EntityType[] to define associations between two entities.